 It’s so easy, and so human, to feel some major FOMO when you’re surrounded by messages claiming that you need to take advantage of these amazing deals on items that will make your life better.
 Give yourself the gift of taking a moment to shift from unconscious to conscious consumer.
 Before you reach for your wallet, ask yourself these three questions:

 After careful consideration, you may find that you don’t really need any new stuff after all.
 If you do still want to buy new, empower yourself to make ethical choices.
 Resisting the impulse to buy loads of cheap items in favour of investing in quality pieces not only makes your look more streamlined, it also reduces the amount you consume and spend overall.

 Even a gorgeously tailored black dress isn’t worth much to you if you already have 10 just like it.
 A $15 t-shirt is no bargain if it’s worn out after a few washes.
 And those jeans on sale aren’t worth $40 if you’ll wear them just twice before consigning them to the back of your closetMarc Bain

-Make sure to choose something from a brand having a positive impact on the planet and its inhabitants.
-You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for over 2,500 fashion brands.
-You can also find exclusive offers on ethical brands all year round, which is especially helpful for those of us who can have trouble affording new ethical fashion!
+Make sure to explore second hand options, and if you need to buy new choose a brand that positively impacts the planet and its inhabitants.
+You can use the free Good On You app or the directory to check the labour, environment, and animal ratings for over thousands of fashion brands.

 Some brands recognise the damage of events like Black Friday on conscious consumerism, and go out of their way to fight against the tide.
 Here is a selection of eco-initiatives worth supporting: